bunnyshell/open-talos-hetzner-builder/README.md

 # Bunnyshell Open Talos-Hetzner Cluster Builder

-This is a collection of scripts and templates to help create Kubernetes cluster on metal (and virtul) servers in Hetzner.
+This is a collection of scripts and templates to help create Kubernetes cluster on metal (and virtual) servers in Hetzner.

 ## Architecture